opendp/opendp/docs/source/user/programming-framework/supporting-elements.rst

 Each metric is bundled together with a domain, and ``A`` and ``B`` are members of that domain.
 Since the symmetric distance metric is often paired with a ``VectorDomain<D>``, ``A`` and ``B`` are often vectors.
-In practice, if we had a dataset where each user can influence at most k records, we would say that the symmetric distance is bounded by `k`, so ``d_in=k``
+If we had a dataset where each user can influence at most k records, we would say that the symmetric distance is bounded by `k`, so ``d_in=k``
 (where ``d_in`` denotes an upper bound on the distance between adjacent inputs).

 Another example metric is ``AbsoluteDistance<f64>``.
 This can be read as "the absolute distance metric ``|A - B|``, where distances are expressed in 64-bit floats."
 This metric is used to represent global sensitivities (an upper bound on how much an aggregated value can change if you were to perturb an individual in the original dataset).
-In practice, most users will not have a need to provide global sensitivities to privacy relations, because they are a midway distance bound encountered while relating dataset distances and privacy distances.
+In practice, you may not have a need to provide global sensitivities to stability/privacy maps, because they are a midway distance bound encountered while relating dataset distances and privacy distances.
 However, there are situations where constructors accept a metric for specifying the metric for sensitivities.